devarogundade/vefarmers/README.md

 ---

-# 🧩 LendingPool Interface
+# 🧩 LendingPool

-The `LendingPoolInterface` defines the core functionality for a **community-backed agricultural lending protocol**.
+The `LendingPool` defines the core functionality for a **community-backed agricultural lending protocol**.
 It enables **liquidity providers (LPs)** to supply and withdraw funds, while **farmers** can borrow and repay loans using a transparent, verifiable on-chain model.

 This interface serves as the foundation for smart contracts that power community-driven micro-lending, designed for small-scale farmers.